-One of the biggest benefits of a metal roof is value.
-Buying ONE metal roof for your home or business is like purchasing THREE shingle roofs!
-One metal roof will last you well over THIRTY years and they are not targeted by the insurance companies like shingle roofs in Florida.
+- A metal roof will last you well over THIRTY years and they are not targeted by the insurance companies like shingle roofs in Florida.
 Many insurance companies in Florida insist a shingle roof is replaced after only TEN years.

-5-V Roof Metal Roof
+5-V Metal Roof

 Standing Seam Metal Roof

-A standing seam metal roof hides its fasteners, providing a cleaner, more streamlined look with tremendous strength and durability.
+A standing seam roof hides its fasteners, providing a cleaner, more streamlined look with tremendous strength and durability.
 The metal panels lock into place with clips that allow for thermal expansion and contraction.

 Is a metal roof cost effective?
+Yes.

 A metal roof is cost effective compared to other roofing options.
 Because of the recent dizzying spike in the price for oil, prices for petroleum-based products like shingles, have gone sky-high.
 Therefore, while in years past, a shingle roof was the most cost-effective way to quickly re-roof, these price increases have knocked shingles out of the inexpensive category.
-And while shingle roof costs are rising, metal roofing prices have remained steady, and are now competitive with shingle pricing.
-Even better, a metal roof will last more than 30 years, whereas insurance companies insist you replace any shingle roof that is more than 10 years old.
+And while shingle roof costs are rising, metal prices have remained steady, and are now competitive with shingle pricing.
+Even better, it will last more than 30 years, whereas insurance companies insist you replace any shingle roof that is more than 10 years old.

 Is a metal roof durable?
+Yes.

 Unlike shingles, which soften or can become brittle over time, a metal roof remains sturdy and durable for decades.
 They are considered to be assembly rated class A, meaning the covering and underlying materials provide additional fire protection.
 This makes metal a great choice to keep your building and its contents safe.